AutonoBot-Lab/BestMan_Pybullet/README.md

 Welcome to the official repository for the BestMan Robot Simulator, integrated with Pybullet.
 This project provides a comprehensive simulation environment for the BestMan robot, a sophisticated machine featuring a robust base and a versatile arm (Ur5e).

 ## 💻 Installation

+- Pull the repository and update the submodule

 ```
 git clone https://github.com/yding25/BestMan_Pybullet.git